 For Financial institutions, the ‘fresh standard’ determines main performance indicators based on the nature of the products being produced to the consumers.
 Also, the latest generation of FinTech – the Neobanks – is poised to become a new normal.
 Why?
 That is because they have been the strongest solution to the conventional banking model and have greatly increased competition.
 Modern banks have also become a new-age understanding of all financial services (banking services also).

-During the COVID pandemic, it has helped the financial industry that they are digitally.
+The COVID pandemic has helped the financial industry that they are digital.
 Only financial service providers and do not need any physical appearance.
 They come with procedures that run in a digital mode.
 It can be done either through the bank’s website or through the banking app.

 Another ‘modern trend’ is a constant shift in the function of negotiators.
 The days are over where customers have to use their financial services by intermediaries (like advisors or brokers).
 Today, during the pandemic, they are digitally doing their financial roles and have generally denied intermediaries’ value.
 After receiving details on the ‘new standard’ for the FinTech market.
 Now, the time has come to reflect on the evidence that will enable FinTech to grow successfully after COVID-19.